-A sprawling investigation: What we know so far about the Capitol riot suspects
+Analysis | A sprawling investigation: What we know so far about the Capitol riot suspects

 Judges have also been less willing to detain defendants pretrial because the pandemic has backlogged jury trials and the massive scale of the Jan.
 6 investigation is requiring more time to decide individual cases, raising concerns that defendants could wait longer for trial in jail than any sentence they might face if convicted.

-Those detained face charges that generally fall into at least one of three categories — violent offenses such as assaulting police; weapons violations; or wider conspiracies in which defendants are alleged to have engaged in planning or preparations for unlawful actions.
+Those detained face charges that generally fall into at least one of three categories — violent offenses such as assaulting police, weapons violations or wider conspiracies in which defendants are alleged to have engaged in planning or preparations for unlawful actions.

 For example, about half of Jan.
 6 defendants charged with assaulting police remain held, about 30 of 75.